 There are a few ways I find wood materials for my SketchUp models such as my own photography, through an Internet image search, or simply curating quality textures from 3D Warehouse.

-Photography: The bedside table model below is an example of building the furniture piece first, and then making the model afterwards.
+Photography: The bedside table model below is an example of building the furniture piece first, and then making the model afterward.
 To match the look of the original, I simply took a photo of the side panel, cropped the image, and imported it into SketchUp.
 A good technique for getting a seamless texture around corners and moldings is by using the eyedropper icon in the Materials browser.

 Image search: Another source for materials is a simple image search on the Internet.
 For my Pennsylvania Secretary SketchUp model, I sourced three images which helped make the design look even better.